zakski/accrete-starform-stargen/docs/notes/build descriptions/2000s/2000 - Keris.2000.B.md

 -  ad-hoc moon generation stuff, if you define 'MOON' when compiling (add '-DMOON' to the CFLAGS variable in the makefile) then you'll get moons generated as well.

+- cut-down star generation from Keris' dabblings with Folkins code.

 ## Limitations:

 - see [notes on Fogg's paper](/docs/notes/build%20descriptions/1960s%20-%201980s/1985%20-%20Extra-Solar%20Planetary%20Systems.md)